phac-nml/mikrokondo/docs/usage/tool_params.md

 - bakta
     - singularity: The singularity container containing Bakta.
     - docker: The Docker container containing Bakta.
     - **db**: the path where the downloaded Bakta database should be downloaded.
+This can be set from the command line using the argument `--bakta_db`.
     - output_dir: The name of the folder where Bakta data is saved too.
 Do not alter this field unless doing pipeline development.
     - embl_ext: File extension of embl file.
 Do not alter this field unless doing pipeline development.
     - faa_ext: File extension of faa file.
 Do not alter this field unless doing pipeline development.